 For years now I’ve concentrated on maternity and boudoir photography, because I love shadows in photos and I feel both portrait genres are perfect for it.
 They’re both about form and emphasizing curves.

 I’ve photographed both in a light and airy, low contrast, style, but it’s just not the same, for me, as a high contrast image with strong shadows and highlights.
-The feeling is completely different.
+This is a low key photography style and the feeling is completely different.

-When shadows are a strong presence in an image, it becomes all about form.
+When deep shadows are a strong presence in an image, it becomes all about form.

 Emphasizing texture with shadows